 Solution 1 – Check Device Settings

 Sometimes, the unresponsiveness of the touchpad arises due to its low sensitivity.
 This factor is easy to change, depending upon your choice of sensitivity and hardware limitations.
 You have choices ranging from Low sensitivity to Most sensitive – we recommend Medium sensitivity, as it prevents the touchpad from reacting needlessly.

-- In Windows 10, go to search bar, type ‘settings’ and select it from the menu.
+- In Windows 10, go to the search bar, type ‘settings’, and select it from the menu.

 - In Settings, open the section named Devices.

 - Select Touchpad from the menu on the left.
-Under “Taps”, you have a drop-down menu with a list of sensitivity options to choose.
+Under “Taps”, you have a drop-down menu with a list of sensitivity options to choose from.

 Settings for Touchpad

 You can check the settings for your touchpad and see if it appears disabled.
-A disabled touchpad can result in issues with touchpad buttons, leading to users’ inability to perform clicking and dragging items.
+A disabled touchpad may result in your laptop touchpad stops working.
 Here’s how to access settings for your touchpad: